cnp3/ebook/principles/reliability.rst

    Go-back-n : sender FSM

 The operation of `go-back-n` is illustrated in the figure below.
-In this figure, note that upon reception of the out-of-sequence frame `D(2,c)`, the receiver returns a cumulative acknowledgement `C(OK,0)` that acknowledges all the frames that have been received in sequence.
+In this figure, note that upon reception of the out-of-sequence frame `D(2,c)`, the receiver returns a cumulative acknowledgment `C(OK,0)` that acknowledges all the frames that have been received in sequence.
 The lost frame is retransmitted upon the expiration of the retransmission timer.

 .. figure:: figures/gbnex.png
    :align: center